TNA Impact!: Return of TNA Impact! (2024–present)

 On January 11, 2019, Impact! moved to Friday nights on Pursuit Channel and Twitch; Impact would be simulcast on Twitch until the July 29, 2021 episode.
 On January 15, 2020, Impact's Twitch channel was banned after a sexually implicit segment involving Rob Van Dam was aired during that week's episode; the ban would be lifted on January 22.

 Beginning October 29, 2019, Impact! moved to Tuesday nights on AXS TV.
-On March 25, 2021, Impact Wrestling announced on its website and social media accounts that Impact! would move back to Thursday nights starting April 8.
+On April 8, 2021, Impact! moved back to Thursday nights.

+Beginning on January 23, 2025, TNA began occasionally broadcasting Impact! episodes live on AXS TV.